HazemMeqdad/cdn/README.md

 ```

 # Privacy
-privacy of passwords it save wiht hash md5 no body can know your password
+privacy of passwords it save with hash md5 no body can know your password